08/07/2021 & 08/08/2021 Beekeeping Class Series & Apiary Tour

-2 hours of outdoor classroom of Beekeeping Level 1 (see description below)
+2 hours of classroom of Beekeeping Level 1 (see description below)

-2 hours of outdoor classroom of Beekeeping Level 2
+2 hours of classroom of Beekeeping Level 2

 10 oz of our local raw never heated honey from our local organically managed hives

-Since all supplies and safety gear will be included, we recommend our students wait until after their course before buying anything.
+Since all supplies and safety gear will be included, we recommend our students wait until after their course before buying any beekeeping equipment.

 Introduction to Beekeeping: Level 1 & Level 2 & Apiary Tour